anaoaktree/slack_bots/Readme.md

 - PDF document processing support (up to 32MB) with citations for claude sonnet
 - Home tab with settings configuration
 - Support for Claude 3.5 models (Sonnet and Haiku)

+## Up next
+- Make it async with aiothttp
+- Add database and fix home tab
+- Add more LLMs (decide if creating different apps or use commands)